Login ↗

 What is seed funding and who provides it:

 Startups often have a lot of potential but lack the funds to get off the ground.
-Seed funding is a type of investment that can provide this initial capital.
+Seed funding is a type of investment that can provide this initial capital by seed investors or even pre-seed investors.
 There are a few different sources of seed funding, including venture capitalists, angel investors, and government grants.
 Venture capitalists are organizations or individuals that invest in companies in exchange for equity.
 Angel investors are also individuals who invest their own money in startups, but they usually have more personal involvement than venture capitalists.
 Government grants can be another source of funding for startups, though these are often more difficult to obtain.

 How to get seed funding for your startup: